decentraland/documentation/content/creator/sdk7/interactivity/button-events/system-based-events.md

 The example above checks on every tick if a single hard-coded entity was pressed with the pointer button (left mouse button).

-`Input.wasInputJustActive()` returns _true_ only if the indicated button was pressed down in the current tick of the game loop.
+`Input.isTriggered()` returns _true_ only if the indicated button was pressed down in the current tick of the game loop.
 If the button was not pushed down, or it was already down from the previous tick, it returns _false_.

-TODO: check this:
+TODO: check this outside playground:

 > Note: The player needs to be standing inside the scene's boundaries for the pointer event to be detected.
 The player's cursor also needs to be locked, buttons pressed while having the free cursor aren't detected.

-The `Input.wasInputJustActive` function takes the following required arguments:
+The `Input.isTriggered` function takes the following required arguments:

 - `InputAction`: Which input to listen for, as a value from the `InputAction` enum.
 See [Pointer buttons]({{< ref "/content/creator/sdk7/interactivity/button-events/click-events.md#pointer-buttons" >}}) for supported options.
 - `PointerEventType`: What type of event to listen for, as a value from the `PointerEventType` enum.
 See [Types of pointer events]({{< ref "/content/creator/sdk7/interactivity/button-events/click-events.md#types-of-pointer-events" >}}) for supported options.